 Your favorite decade has come back — just like you always knew it would.
 The cyclical side of fashion and hairstyles gives us a chance to relive some of our favorite trends from the past.
-Luckily, 90’s hairstyles have taken over yet again.
-Here are the top 20 styles you should rock in a new, fresh way.
+Luckily, ’90s hairstyles have taken over yet again.
+Here are the top ’90s hair trends you should rock in a new, fresh way.

-One of the biggest ’90’s fashion trends was undoubtedly the scrunchie.
-You could find TV stars like Stephanie Tanner and Phoebe on Friends sporting the style.
+One of the biggest ’90s fashion trends was undoubtedly the scrunchie.
+You could find TV stars like Stephanie Tanner Danielle Fishel and Phoebe on Friends sporting the style.
 Nineties babes had to pull up all of that big hair with something.
-The scrunchie may have embodied cute hairstyles then, but today it’s sexy in a girl-next-door kind of way and perfect for a hot top knot.
+The scrunchie may have embodied cute hairstyles then, but today it’s one of the major summer trends , sexy in a girl-next-door kind of way.

 This decade wasn’t all about sweet styles and cute accessories.
-The ’90’s was the era of grunge.
+The ’90s was the era of grunge hair.
 It was a time when bands like Nirvana ruled the radio stations.
-Lip liner was dark, hair was spiky and being a punk was cool.
+Lip liner was dark, hair was spiky, and being a punk was cool.
 Grunge darlings were not afraid to take risks and their bangs were no exception.
-An ever popular 1990 hairstyle was super short bangs and trendy babes today know how to rock the look with the perfect touch of pretty and moodiness.
+An ever-popular ’90s hairstyle was super short bangs, and trendy babes today know how to rock the look with the perfect touch of pretty and moodiness.

-Today we refer to them as space buns but in the 90’s women’s hairstyles revolved around rave buns, and they were all the rage!
-Popular beauties of the decade ranging from Baby Spice of the Spice Girls to Gwyneth Paltrow weren’t afraid to show off a playful side.
+Today we refer to them as space buns but in the ’90s, women’s hairstyles revolved around rave buns, and they were all the rage!
+Popular beauties of the decade ranging from Mel B (Spice Girls) to Gwyneth Paltrow weren’t afraid to show off a playful side.
 The look is back now and in a big way, especially if you add funky neon or pastel colors to complete the look.

-Punk queen Courtney Love wore this iconic cropped chop in one of our favorite decades.
 The bob is a timeless look that changes with each decade.
-In the roaring ’20’s it was a super short page boy style and in the ’90’s it was a layered, flipped out look.
-This decade is all about spiky, funky and edgy and women are still jumping on the signature 90’s bob with a modern twist.
+In the roaring ’20s, it was a super short page boy style and in the ’90s, it was a layered, flipped-out look.
+The Netflix’s Queen’s Gambit with the stunning Beth Harmon’s ‘dos made the look desired again.
+The decade is all about spiky, funky and edgy and women are still jumping on the signature the ’90s bob with a modern twist.

-As much as this decade embraced the playful-natural looks were still very prevalent.
-Naturally curly beauties like Mariah Carey, Nicole Kidman and Sarah Jessica Parker embraced their voluminous curls in an age where intense and sleek styling just didn’t exist.
+As much as this decade embraced the playfulness, natural looks were still very prevalent.
+Naturally curly hair beauties like Mariah Carey, Nicole Kidman and Sarah Jessica Parker embraced their voluminous curls in an age where intense and sleek styling just didn’t exist.
 Girls today are enjoying that breath of fresh air in their looks and keeping curls intact and voluptuous.

 Pop stars like Brandy Norwood and Janet Jackson truly revolutionized the way girls wear braids today.
 Each braid was so tiny they really resembled a thick strand of hair and were worn very long for a sexy look.
 Choosing something pretty and complex like braiding hairstyles is a classic way to wear your hair, and it means one of our favorite trends will continue to live on!
 Fortunately, we have a lot of braided hairstyles to choose from.